puppetpies/crystal-monetdb-libmapi/README.md

 You will need the MonetDB client package installed for this to work and also an instance of MServer5 running

+We can now perform and query that emits JSON useful for SELECT statements

 For more details look at monetdb.org

 Examples schemas provided under examples/